markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 ![](Collections/ComplexSheet.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793188041938)

 ... can of course also be seen as a list of five records.
-We want to have an abstraction that allows us to work us with collections such as lists, sets or maps.
+We want to have an abstraction that allows us to work with collections such as lists, sets or maps.

 ### Introduction to Lists